osamja/my-personal-website/info.md

  - Create script that uploads one image a day from a DB that I have.
  - Create a Calendar Gallery component.
 Should allow user to index by year, then month, then day
  - Highlight picture of the day on the homepage.
+ - Setup secure FTP.
+Set a max storage limit in case of breach.d